-If programming a non-valid channel activation mask the driver will return with an error ERR_VALUE.
+Any channel activation mask that is not shown here is not valid.
+If programming an other channel activation, the driver will return with an error code ERR_VALUE.

-Example showing how to activate 4 channels:
+Example showing how to activate 4 single-ended channels:

 To help user programs it is also possible to read out the number of activated channels that correspond to the currently programmed bitmap.